 The difference between hard torque and soft torque boils down to what material you’re working with.
 The amount of available energy flowing to the chuck doesn’t change, but some materials give and others don’t.
 You’ll get the closest to hard torque ratings when you’re fastening metal to metal – particularly stainless steel.
 There is such a thing as a soft metal and you won’t read as a high a torque in that as you will harder metal.

 Furthering that point, driving a fastener in soft wood will reduce the amount of torque the drill has to produce to continue driving.
 The nature of woods – like pine – to give as the fastener head reaches the end of the drive means the driver encounters a “squishier” end.

 Give Me Something a Little Easier to Understand

 It’s the difference between punching a brick wall and a pillow.
 You register more force against the wall because it doesn’t give in to your hand (which is now broken, incidentally).
 Punch a pillow and you can’t register as much force because the pillow gives into the strike.
 It’s less force, but there’s no doctor’s bill to worry about.

 What’s interesting is that you’re unlikely to come across the actual hard or soft torque numbers.
 The metal used in making fasteners varies as does the material.
-For instance, your drill can produce harder torque in oak than it can in pine simply because the oak is a harder wood.
+For instance, your drill can deliver more torque in oak than it can in pine simply because the oak is a harder wood and offers greater resistance.
 However, it will still fall well short of the hard torque value.
-Most of the time, you’ll be working with torque that is in between the hard and soft ratings.
+Most of the time, you’ll be working with a torque value that is in between the hard and soft ratings.